strongloop/strongloop.com2/_posts/2018-06-05-loopback4-may-2018-milestone.md

 ### LoopBack Docs Search is Now Powered by IBM Watson

-LoopBack Documentation search was made to be smarter this past month by making the switch to [IBM Watson Discovery](https://www.ibm.com/cloud/watson-discovery).
+LoopBack Documentation search was made smarter this past month by making the switch to [IBM Watson Discovery](https://www.ibm.com/cloud/watson-discovery).
 The new search is now context aware, meaning if you search for a keyword from the docs of a particular LoopBack version then you will only get results from the docs of that particular LoopBack version only.
 You can learn more about the alternatives and the implementation of search in this previous blog post: [LoopBack Doc Search Powered by Watson](https://strongloop.com/strongblog/loopback-doc-search-powered-by-watson/)

 ### @loopback/boot Support for Declarative JSON/YAML